zfphex/softui/docs/Layout Rules.md

     - They get an allocated width from their parent.
     - Then recursively apply the same rules to their children.
 - Fit
-  - Shrink wrap to children
+  - Fit containers need children that can size themselves without referring back to the parent.
-  - Percentage sizes are invalid.
+  - Percentage and Fill children are not allowed.